 Arts District Walk (Self Guided), Dallas

-The Dallas Arts District spans twenty square blocks of art museums, performance halls, public parks, educational facilities, homes and businesses, and historic churches.
-Five of the buildings here were designed by architects who won the highest honor in their field — the Pritzker Prize.
-Aesthetically pleasing, it's a street photographer's paradise.
-Everything you love to see, listen to and experience is likely to be located here and, best of all, most activities are free!
+The Dallas Arts District spans twenty square blocks filled with art museums, performance halls, public parks, educational facilities, homes and businesses, as well as historic churches.
+Five of the local buildings were designed by architects who won the highest honor in their field — the Pritzker Prize.
+Aesthetically pleasing, the Arts District of Dallas is a street photographer's paradise.
+Everything you love to see, listen to, or experience is likely to be found here, and best of all, most activities are free!

 Arts District Walk Map